-We establish reserves for the estimated total unpaid costs of losses including loss adjustment expenses ("LAE"), for losses that occurred in 2014 and prior.
+We establish reserves for the estimated total unpaid costs of losses including loss adjustment expenses ("LAE"), for losses that occurred in 2015 and prior.
 Unless otherwise specified below, the term "loss reserves" encompasses reserves for both losses and LAE.
 Loss reserves reflect management's best estimate of the total cost of (i) claims that have been incurred, but not yet paid and (ii) IBNR claims.
 Loss reserves established are not an exact calculation of our liability.
 Rather, loss reserves represent management's best estimate of our liability based on application of actuarial techniques and other projection methodologies and taking into consideration other facts and circumstances known at the balance sheet date.
 The process of establishing loss reserves is complex and necessarily imprecise, as it involves using judgment that is impacted by many internal and external variables such as past loss experience, current claim trends and the prevailing social, economic and legal environments.
 In determining loss reserves, we give careful consideration to all available data and actuarial analyses and this process involves significant judgment.

 The relevant factors and methodologies used to estimate loss reserves vary significantly by product line due to differences in loss exposure and claim complexity.
 Much of our business is underwritten on an occurrence basis, meaning that there may be a significant time lag between the event that gives rise to a claim and the date on which the claim is reported to us, which can also result in additional time being required to resolve the claim.
 During these time lags, which can span several years for complex claims, new facts and information specific to the claim become known to us, and general econometric and societal trends including inflation continue to change, requiring us to refine our loss reserve estimates on a regular basis.
 We apply a strict regimen to assure that review of these facts and trends occurs on a timely basis so that this information can be factored into our estimate of future liabilities.
 However, due to the number and potential magnitude of these variables, actual paid losses in future periods may differ materially from our estimates as reflected in current reserves.
 These differences can be favorable or unfavorable.
-More precise estimation of loss reserves for IBNR.
+More precise estimation of loss reserves is also hindered by the effects of growth in a line of business and uncertainty as to how new business performs over time.
+In addition to reserving for known claim events, we also establish loss reserves for IBNR.
 Loss reserves for IBNR are set using our actuarial estimates for events that have occurred as of the balance sheet date but have yet been reported to us.
 Estimation of IBNR loss reserves is subject to significant uncertainty.